-For module data members and class attributes, documentation can either be put into a special-formatted comment before the attribute definition, or in a docstring after the definition.
-This means that in the following class definition, both attributes can be autodocumented:
+For module data members and class attributes, documentation can either be put into a specialformatted comment, or in a docstring after the definition.
+Comments need to be either on a line of their own before the definition, or immediately after the assignment on the same line.
+The latter form is restricted to one line only.

+This means that in the following class definition, all attributes can be autodocumented:

 '''

 class Foo:

 """Docstring for class Foo."""

-'''

-'''

-#: Doc comment for attribute Foo.bar.
+#: Doc comment for class attribute Foo.bar.

+#: It can have multiple lines.

 bar = 1

+flox = 1.5 #: Doc comment for Foo.flox.
+One line only.

 baz = 2

-"""Docstring for attribute Foo.baz."""
+"""Docstring for class attribute Foo.baz."""

+def init(self):

+#: Doc comment for instance attribute qux.

+self.qux = 3

+self.spam = 4

+"""Docstring for instance attribute spam."""

 '''

 Changed in version 0.6: autodata and autoattribute can now extract docstrings.
+Changed in version 1.1: Comment docs are now allowed on the same line after an assignment.

-Note: If you document decorated functions or methods, keep in mind that autodoc retrieves its docstrings by importing the module and inspecting the \\doc\\ attribute of the given function or method.
-That means that if a decorator replaces the decorated function with another, it must copy the original \\doc\\ to the new function.
+Note: If you document decorated functions or methods, keep in mind that autodoc retrieves its docstrings by importing the module and inspecting the doc attribute of the given function or method.
+That means that if a decorator replaces the decorated function with another, it must copy the original doc to the new function.